-In his writings as in his works, Weill repeatedly affirmed the necessity of finding a universal and if possible timeless context for whatever was local and contemporary.
-'Stravinsky's Oedipus Rex,' he once wrote, 'is no less a mirror of our time than Chaplin's Gold Rush.'
+Although Weill believed that no artist should disassociate himself from the major ideas and events of his time, he was well aware that topicality in the purely journalistic sense is incompatible with true artistic expression.
+In his writings as in his works, he repeatedly affirmed the necessity of finding a universal and if possible timeless context for whatever was local and contemporary.
+'Stravinsky's Oedipus Rex', he once wrote, 'is no less a mirror of our time than Chaplin's Gold Rush'.
 In The Lindbergh Flight he reverses Stravinsky's process.
 Actuality is robbed of its news value and pushed into the past, where it seems to merge with myth and ritual.
-While preserving his own unmistakable individuality, Weill established a historical perspective that extends back from his own age-represented by the first two numbers-through those of Liszt and Mendelssohn, and then of Bach and Handel, to that of plainsong.
+While preserving his own unmistakable individuality, Weill establishes a historical perspective that extends back from his own age - represented by the first two numbers - through those of Liszt and Mendelssohn, and then of Bach and Handel, to that of plainsong and the trouvères.